 Residential Care Home

 All of these offerings are available in a nursing home, with the additional provision of trained medical staff (specifically, registered nurses) to deal with more complex needs.
-Residents in nursing homes typically have substantial medical considerations which require regular care and sometimes highly-responsive on-call services.
-Many nursing homes will also be set up differently, for example with specialist furniture and other equipment to help those with substantially reduced mobility.
+Residents in nursing homes typically have substantial medical considerations which require regular care and sometimes highly responsive on-call services.
+Many nursing homes will also be set up differently, for example specialist furniture and other equipment to help those with substantially reduced mobility.
 While nursing homes may be subdivided into apartments, some may be structured into dorms or even wards, similar to a hospital.
-The layout and the number of medical staff will depend on the needs of the residents, with apartment formats proving more ideal to those with the least serious conditions, and hospital formats better-suited to those who may require near-constant attention.
+The layout and the number of medical staff will depend on the needs of the residents, with apartment formats proving more ideal to those with the least serious conditions, and hospital formats better suited to those who may require constant attention.

 This is the primary distinction and the only conceptual difference between nursing care and residential care.
 In practice, there are likely to be other significant differences in terms of the way buildings are fitted, activities are planned and meals are delivered, but these will differ between homes and according to the needs of the residents.
 This said, there remains one substantial difference between nursing and residential homes from a practical point of view: it is simply impossible to deliver the level of care available in a nursing home for the price of residential home accommodation, and as such a year in a nursing home can cost substantially more.

-The most important question to ask, then, if faced with a practical decision on the matter, is simply ‘what level of care does the individual require?’
-Those who require some help with day-to-day activities like walking and eating are likely best-placed in a residential home, while individuals requiring more constant and demanding medical assistance will receive the best care in a nursing home.
+The most important question to ask is, if faced with a practical decision on the matter, what level of care does the individual require?
+Those who require some help with day-to-day activities like walking and eating would be placed in a residential home, while individuals requiring more constant and demanding medical assistance will receive the best care in a nursing home.

-Signature believes in person centred care, where each of our residents is assessed and a bespoke care plan is agreed.
+Signature believes in person centred care, where each of our residents are assessed and a bespoke care plan is agreed.
 Find out more about person centred care here.